TheNoFace/now_downloader/README.md

   -i  | --id [number]         ID of the show to download

 Options:
-  -c  | --custimer [seconds]  Custom sleep timer before starting script
+  -c  | --custimer [second]   Custom sleep timer before starting script
-                              WARNING: Mandatory if today is not the broadcasting day --chat                Print live or recent manager's chats and save into file --chatall             Print live or recent chats and save into file -dc | --dcont               Do not check integrity of content/livestatus files in content folder -dr | --dretry              Disable retries (same as -r 0) -f  | --force               Start download immediately without any time checks -h  | --help                Show this help screen --info                Display detailed info of show and exits -k  | --keep                Do not delete original audio stream(.ts) file after download finishes -ls | --list                List every shows' ID and titles then exits --list live           List shows' ID and titles that are currently on air -o  | --opath <dir>         Overrides output path to check if it's been set before -r  | --maxretry [number]   Maximum retries if download fails Default is set to 10 times -t  | --chkint [seconds]    Check stream status if it has ended abnormally by checking file size -u  | --user                Display current/total users of the show Default is set to 30 seconds -v  | --version             Show program name and version --verbose             Print wget/youtube-dl/ffmpeg messages
+                              WARNING: Mandatory if today is not the broadcasting day --chat (all)          Print live or recent manager's chats and save into file
+                              all: Print live or recent chats and save into file -f  | --force               Start download immediately without any time checks --info                Display detailed info of the show -k  | --keep                Do not delete original audio stream(.ts) file after download finishes -l  | --list (live)         List every shows' ID and titles then exits
+                              live: List shows' ID and titles that are currently on air -nc | --no-check            Do not check integrity of content/livestatus files in content folder -nr | --no-retry            Disable retries (same as -r 0) -o  | --output <dir>        Overrides output path to check if it's been set before -r  | --retry [number]      Maximum retries if download fails Default is set to 10 times -t  | --time-check [second] Check stream status if it has ended abnormally by checking file size Default is set to 30 seconds -u  | --user                Display current/total users of the show -v  | --verbose             Print wget/youtube-dl/ffmpeg messages

+        --help                Show this help screen
+        --version             Show program name and version

 Notes:
   - Short options should not be grouped.
 You must pass each parameter on its own.
   - Disabling flags priors than setting flags